27 mins read

 Contractor Selection

-When the design phase has been completed, it’s time to look for a capable contractor to carry out the design.
+Once the design phase has been completed, it’s time to look for a capable contractor to carry out the design.
 Here, the owner/developer considers the contractors’ backgrounds, qualifications, and track record.

 The owner’s team will usually outline the project’s scope, specifications, and expectations in a Request for Qualifications (RFQ), Request for Proposal (RFP), or Invitation to Bid (ITB).
 Following that, contractors will send in their bids, which will typically contain comprehensive designs, budgets, timetables, and qualifications.